philtwo/philtwo/README.md

 **` ⌨️ Software Developer 💻 | 💡 creator 🎞️ `**

-I'm a full-stack software developer navigating my way through my idea of a technologically advanced future.
+I'm a full-stack software developer navigating my way through understanding more and more about technology.
 I'm a university computer science graduate, honing my coding skills to evolve both my life and those around me.
 All code is built from the ground up.
 ---
 ### 🪛 Languages